gmmorris/simmerjs/README.md

 ### Configurations

-The global KanakanaK variable has a method called "configuration" which can be used in two way:
+The global Simmer variable has a method called "configuration" which can be used in two way:
 1. Simple calling it will return an object which contains the current configuration values:

 ```js